General Terms and Conditions

 Liability

-The Seller shall be liable without limitation on the basis of its own warranty promise, unless otherwise regulated in this respect, and on the basis of mandatory liability, such as under the Product Liability Act.
+The Seller shall be liable without limitation on the basis of its own guarantee promise, unless otherwise regulated in this respect, and on the basis of mandatory liability, such as under the Product Liability Act.

-The seller is not liable for the loss of a consignment in the event of the existence of a storage or garage contract, notwithstanding a deviating designation, between the buyer and the commissioned transport company.
+The seller shall not be liable for the loss of a consignment in the event of a storage or garage contract, irrespective of a different designation, between the buyer and the commissioned transport company.
+The above liability regulations also apply with regard to the liability of the seller for his vicarious agents and legal representatives.

 Use of customer data